with a wink, a smile, a nod or a kiss…

 Spring is in the air – get your FLIRT on

-Charlie Kisses a lot…he buys bags of Hershey kisses and says he drops one or two off on tables of ‘ interesting women’ at the library, Peet’s or cafes when he is strolling through.
-Charlie is famous ( and very popular) for giving away free kisses and smiles.
+George Kisses a lot…he buys bags of Hershey kisses and says he drops one or two off on tables of ‘ interesting women’ at the library, Peet’s or cafes when he is strolling through.
+George is famous (and very popular) for giving away free kisses and smiles.

 Parking Karma Katie always has a pocket of quarters and when she sees the army of parking meter mavens in attack mode, she kindly puts a couple of quarters in each expired meter.
 Sweet!